Oil-for-Food Program Hearings: Alleged US corporate complicity

-It has also been alleged that the American government was aware of the scandal and chose to not prevent the smuggling because their allies Turkey and Jordan benefited from the majority of the smuggled oil.
-US Senator Carl Levin (D-Michigan) is quoted in an interview for the New York Times as saying, "There is no question that the bulk of the illicit oil revenues came from the open sale of Iraqi oil to Jordan and to Turkey, and that that was a way of going around the Oil-for-Food Programme [and that] we were fully aware of the bypass and looked the other way."
+It has been alleged that the American government was aware of the scandal and chose to not prevent the smuggling because their allies Turkey and Jordan benefited from the majority of the smuggled oil.
+US Senator Carl Levin (D-Michigan) was quoted in an interview for the New York Times as saying, "There is no question that the bulk of the illicit oil revenues came from the open sale of Iraqi oil to Jordan and to Turkey, and that that was a way of going around the Oil-for-Food Programme [and that] we were fully aware of the bypass and looked the other way."

 Galloway testimony

-"We have your name on Iraqi documents, some prepared before the fall of Saddam, some after, that identify you as one of the allocation holders," Senator Coleman accused MP Galloway in May 2005.
-"I am not now nor have I ever been an oil trader" retorted Galloway, stating that the charges were false and part of a diversionary "mother of all smoke screens" by pro-Iraq-War U.S. politicians to deflect attention from the "theft of billions of dollars of Iraq's wealth... on your watch" that had occurred not during the Oil-for-Food program but under the post-invasion Coalition Provisional Authority by "Halliburton and other American corporations... with the connivance of your own government."
-Galloway claimed that the subcommittee's dossier was full of distortions and rudimentary mistakes, citing, for example, the charge that he had met with Saddam Hussein "many times" when the number was two.
-This unusual appearance of a British MP before a US Senate committee drew much media attention in both America and Britain.
+Next to testify was the British Member of Parliament for Bethnal Green and Bow, George Galloway.
+Senator Coleman accused Galloway of receiving money from oil deals in Iraq, stating: "We have your name on Iraqi documents, some prepared before the fall of Saddam, some after, that identify you as one of the allocation holders."
+Galloway responded "Senator, I am not now nor have I ever been an oil trader....", stating that the charges were false and part of a diversionary "mother of all smoke screens" by pro-Iraq-War U.S. politicians to deflect attention from the "theft of billions of dollars of Iraq's wealth... on your watch" that had occurred not during the Oil-for-Food program but under the post-invasion Coalition Provisional Authority by "Halliburton and other American corporations... with the connivance of your own government."

+Galloway claimed that the subcommittee's dossier was full of distortions and rudimentary mistakes, citing, for example, the charge that he had "many meetings" with Saddam Hussein when they had met twice.
+He also challenged the claim that he was "an outspoken supporter of the Hussein regime" and provided evidence from the British parliamentary record Hansard, dating back to 1990 of him condemning Hussein.
+The unusual appearance of a British MP before a US Senate committee drew much media attention in both America and Britain.

-The Majority Staff of the subcommittee prepared a subsequent report pertaining to Galloway, which was released in October, 2005.
+The Majority Staff of the subcommittee prepared a subsequent report pertaining to Galloway, which was released in October 2005.
 It elaborated on allegations and evidence of the committee and included disputed testimony from former Iraqi foreign minister Tariq Aziz.
-It also alleges that another officer of Mariam Appeal, Amineh Abu-Zayyad (Galloway's then-wife), received $150,000 in oil kickbacks, which she denies.
+It also alleged that another officer of Mariam Appeal, Amineh Abu-Zayyad (Galloway's then-wife), received $150,000 in oil kickbacks, which she denied.
 Senator Coleman conveyed these reports to the U.S. Department of Justice, the Manhattan DA, the Washington DC and New York federal prosecutors, the UK Parliamentary Commissioner for Standards, and the Charity Commission.
 None saw fit to pursue charges.